 Skip to main content

-Why bother going through the trouble of creating a project initiation document (PID)?
-You’ve received sign-off from your client, completed project planning, and secured your resources.
+Why bother creating a project initiation document (PID) once you’ve received sign-off, completed project planning, and secured your resources?

-I’ve caught myself wondering a few times in projects: where did the project go off-track?
+It will help keep you on track when you inevitably find yourself wondering: where did the project go off-track?
 Wasn’t it clear what the client wanted?
-Didn’t I communicate exactly to the team what needs to be done by when?
 Why did we create this deliverable, even though it’s out of scope?

 What Is A Project Initiation Document (PID)?

-A project initiation document defines the project scope, milestones, and project success criteria.
-It also sets the context for the project and defines team member roles and responsibilities.
-As a foundational project document, it is equally important both as an internal guide and for external stakeholders.
+A project initiation document defines project scope, project milestones, and project success criteria.
+It also sets the context for the project and acts a foundational project document that is equally important both as an internal guide and for external stakeholders.

 Why Is A Project Initiation Document Important?

-A solid start to a project is key, no matter the project’s size or complexity.
-A project initiation document helps guide the team to a successful project start without creating too much extra work upfront.
+A project initiation document is important because it helps guide the team to a successful project start without creating too much extra work upfront.

 In addition to getting things rolling at the beginning of the project, the PID remains a living document that the team can reference throughout the project life cycle.
 It acts as a safeguard if there is a change in resourcing or new team members join, so they can get ramped up quickly.